It’s time to re-share this post on Tango Floor Craft and Etiquette for newer dancers and a refresher for those who may have forgotten.

-2. Before entering the dance floor, make EYE CONTACT with the approaching leader and only enter when you have received consented acknowledgement (usually a nod).
-This also means do NOT allow your follower to jump onto the floor or into the flow of dance.
-YOU as a leader are responsible for her.
+2. Before entering the dance floor, make EYE CONTACT with the approaching leader and only enter when you have received consented acknowledgement (usually a nod or at least eye contact).
+Followers should never jump onto the dance floor before the leader.

 3. Only one couple should merge onto the dance floor at a time.
 This means queue up and wait your turn to enter.

 5. If you are a beginner dancer and are not yet comfortable dancing in the outer lane, it’s okay to move to inside the rotunda.
-It’s customary for the better dancers to want to stay in the outer lanes in order to be seen and/or show off their follower.
-Beginner dancers or those who prefer bigger or flashy moves should dance in the middle.
+It’s customary for the better dancers to want to stay in the outer lanes.
+Beginner dancers not yet accustomed to navigating, or those who prefer bigger or flashy moves should dance in the interior lanes.

 9. When everyone is moving at the same tempo and about the same pace a uniform rhythm forms.
 This is flow.
 You can see this flow from the outside and it’s a beautiful sight.

-10. Leaders should accompany their follows back to their seats or at least back to the edge of the dance floor.
+10. Leaders should accompany their partners back to their seats or at least back to the edge of the dance floor.
 CLEARING the floor allows dancers to use cabeceo for the next tanda.

 Do keep in your mind that your dance should adapt to various situations.
 Practica’s are for practicing what you learned in a class or workshop.
 You are allowed to stop and discuss the movements and try out new moves as long as you do this in the center or off to the side of the dance floor.
 Practica’s are also a great place to practice dancing in a line and navigating the edges of the dance floor.
 Milongas are for dancing with new and old friends, experiencing tango bliss and socializing.
 No teaching or practicing is allowed at milongas.
-Only during the early evening or much later, when the dance floor is fairly empty that you may dance with larger steps, high boleos, back sacadas, soltadas or piernazos…. you get my drift.
+Only during the early evening or much later, when the dance floor has emptied that you may dance with fancier steps: high boleos, back sacadas, soltadas or piernazos…. you get my drift.

 If I’ve forgotten anything please comment below.
 Good floor craft and etiquette creates a pleasant experience for all.